How do moms and dads encourage reading in the home? We share some great ideas for encouraging kids to read

 My team and I work to maintain a friendly, welcoming atmosphere for all participants.
 I am indeed fortunate to have multi-lingual child minders who assure participants that they were welcome to converse in their Mother Tongue during the program.

 We hope you will enjoy StorytimeStandouts.com and we are especially grateful for referrals.
-Please let your friends and family know about the website.
+Please let your friends and family know about this website.

 Thank you and Happy Reading!